 &lt;sup>4 See K.S.A.
 66-1220a.

-Appendix A. Parties who do not sign a nondisclosure certificate will not be granted access to confidential information filed in this docket.
+certificates as contained in Appendix A. Parties who do not sign a nondisclosure certificate will not be granted access to confidential information filed in this docket.
 7. The following definitions shall apply: